Aristophanes: Use of language

-The language of Aristophanes' plays, and in Old Comedy generally, was valued by ancient commentators as a model of the Attic dialect.
+The language of Aristophanes's plays, and in Old Comedy generally, was valued by ancient commentators as a model of the Attic dialect.
 The orator Quintilian believed that the charm and grandeur of the Attic dialect made Old Comedy an example for orators to study and follow, and he considered it inferior in these respects only to the works of Homer.
-A revival of interest in the Attic dialect may have been responsible for the recovery and circulation of Aristophanes' plays during the fourth and fifth centuries AD, resulting in their survival today.
-In Aristophanes' plays, the Attic dialect is couched in verse and his plays can be appreciated for their poetic qualities.
+A revival of interest in the Attic dialect may have been responsible for the recovery and circulation of Aristophanes's plays during the fourth and fifth centuries AD, resulting in their survival today.
+In Aristophanes's plays, the Attic dialect is couched in verse and his plays can be appreciated for their poetic qualities.

-For Aristophanes' contemporaries the works of Homer and Hesiod formed the cornerstones of Hellenic history and culture.
+For Aristophanes's contemporaries the works of Homer and Hesiod formed the cornerstones of Hellenic history and culture.
 Thus poetry had a moral and social significance that made it an inevitable topic of comic satire.
 Aristophanes was very conscious of literary fashions and traditions and his plays feature numerous references to other poets.
 These include not only rival comic dramatists such as Eupolis and Hermippus and predecessors such as Magnes, Crates and Cratinus, but also tragedians, notably Aeschylus, Sophocles and Euripides, all three of whom are mentioned in e.g. The Frogs.
 Aristophanes was the equal of these great tragedians in his subtle use of lyrics.
 He appears to have modelled his approach to language on that of Euripides in particular, so much so that the comic dramatist Cratinus labelled him a 'Euripidaristophanist' addicted to hair-splitting niceties.

-A full appreciation of Aristophanes' plays requires an understanding of the poetic forms he employed with virtuoso skill, and of their different rhythms and associations.
+A full appreciation of Aristophanes's plays requires an understanding of the poetic forms he employed with virtuoso skill, and of their different rhythms and associations.
 There were three broad poetic forms: iambic dialogue, tetrameter verses and lyrics: